underwires/tutorial-colorslide/README.md

 Open "main.collection".

-Mark "level" change its reference in the *Path* property to "/main/level_3/level_3.collection".
+Select "level" change its reference in the *Path* property to "/main/level_3/level_3.collection".

-Build and run the game again (<kbd>Project ▸ Build</kbd>).
+Build and run the game again (<kbd>Project Menu ▸ Build</kbd>).
 Do the same for levels 1 and 4.

 ## Loading collections via proxy